Mohaiminulislam1989/woocommerce-upcoming-product/readme.txt

 4. Upcoming product search option on shop page

 == Change log ==

+= 1.5.3 =
+* [new] Relative path support added for language file
+* [tweak] Update Text Domain to 'woocommerce-upcoming-product' from 'wup' for better language support
+* [tweak] Set datepicker min-date to tomorrow date

 = 1.5.2 =
 * [fix] Added missing script to 'add new product' page